-Keyword Hero allows you to choose between two different attributions models, the GA standard model, and a “last direct click” attribution model.
+To optimize Keyword Hero to remove (not provided) from your organic Google Analytics reports and to bring back the users’ search keywords, you may choose between two different attributions models, the GA standard model, and a “last direct click” attribution model.

 GA’s attribution model